World of Warcraft: Cataclysm: Announcement, testing, and release

-On September 7 (8 in Europe), the first pre-Cataclysm quest chains were released to live servers, and a few days later, Patch 4.0.1 was released to public test realms, indicating that a release date might be in the not too distant future.
+On September 7 (8 in Europe), the first pre-Cataclysm quest chains were released to live servers, in the Dun Morogh and Durotar zones.
+A few days later, Patch 4.0.1 was released to public test realms, indicating that a release date might be in the not-too-distant future.

 On September 30, news site MMO-Champion estimated that the game had a target release date of December 7, 2010 based on data-mining which revealed the start of the next arena season.
 GameSpot reported that Amazon.com customers who had pre-ordered the Collector's Edition of the game were sent notifications that they estimated the arrival date would be between January 4 to 18, 2011.
 Shortly after other websites such as Kotaku were emailed copies of the notifications sent to Amazon customers and posted it on their website marking the release date as January 5, 2011 Amazon.com for the past two expansions overestimated the game's release date in order to give their sales a safety buffer.

-On October 4, 2010 Blizzard officially announced the release of Cataclysm for December 7, 2010.
+On October 4, 2010, Blizzard announced the release of Cataclysm for December 7, 2010.
 The expansion was made available as Standard Edition, Collectors Edition and as a new digital download from the Blizzard Online Store.
-The digital version of the game has been made available for pre-purchase through Battle.net, and gives gamers the opportunity to play the new expansion pack the moment the servers go live (at 12:01 am PST, December 7).
+The digital version of the game was made available for pre-purchase through Battle.net, and gave gamers the opportunity to play the new expansion pack the moment the servers go live (at 12:01 am PST, December 7).